johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 1. Manufacturers are developing more and more networked medical devices.
 As a result, the risks resulting from inadequate IT security (e.g. against cyberattacks) have increased.
 Customers are not informed about the state of the art during the procurement process and are responsible for the costs of security - before or after IT incidents.
 The number of IT incidents is increasing as the professionalism of attackers is rapidly increasing.
 Many manufacturers do not take sufficient account of this.
 2. The EU regulations (MDR, IVDR) explicitly demand IT security.
 The EU directives demand it indirectly.
 These requirements can be found in the respective Annex I with the basic (safety and performance) requirements.
 The IT security risk analysis goes beyond the analysis of intended usage scenarios.
 IT security should cover scenarios outside the intended use.
 Therefore, the concept of foreseeable misuse must be analyzed more precisely, because the manufacturer now has to take all technical possibilities of invasion into the networked medical device into account.
 3. In contrast to most other basic requirements, there are no harmonized standards on IT security.
 Therefore, there is no canonical catalog of requirements that is recognized as reflecting the required state of the art.
-4. The FDA has published several guidance documents as well as standards such as UL 2900-2-1.
+4. The FDA has published several guidance documents as well as standards such as ANSI UL 2900-2-1.
 These specifications are inconsistent in terms of granularity, completeness and conceptual integrity.
 They only meet the requirements that are usually placed on the quality of a standard to a limited extent.
 5. A lot of standards are subject to charges (despite some questionable quality).
 In the authors&#39; opinion, manufacturers should have free access to regulatory requirements.
 6. Because most medical device manufacturers do not deal with IT security at all or only deal with it inadequately, they only meet the basic requirements.
 There is no consensus in Europe with regard to which technical and procedural obligations concern the manufacturer.
-7. For most manufacturers, it would not be feasible in terms of time or in terms of finance to a reach an IT security level in one fell swoop, as required by UL 2900, for example.
+7. For most manufacturers, it would not be feasible in terms of time or in terms of finance to a reach an IT security level in one fell swoop, as required by ANSI UL 2900 series of Cybersecurity standards, for example.
 Therefore, manufacturers should gradually strive for and reach the state-of-the-art level with regard to IT security.
 The aim of these guidelines is to have the initial improvements implemented quickly rather than to do nothing due to excessive demands.
 8. IT security has to be taken into account in all phases of the product life cycle process.
 Limiting it to testing is not enough.
-Together with technical product measures (&quot;controls&quot;) and documentation, the guideline aims to refer to the three pillars of IT security: Requirements, process, documentation.
+Together with technical product measures (&quot; security controls&quot;) and documentation, the guideline aims to refer to the three pillars of IT security: Requirements, process, documentation.
 The structure of these guidelines reflects these pillars and will continue to apply even after the foreseeable technological adjustments.
 9. It must be expected that standards will be developed and harmonized for medical device IT security, but this may still take years.
 Therefore, a guideline is needed in this intermediate phase (only).
 10. These guidelines should be available soon (by November 2018) so they can provide guidance to manufacturers in the short term and allow them to act immediately.
 The speed of its development makes compromises in terms of cooperation with as many parties as possible unavoidable.
 11. As the guidelines are based on a step-by-step convergence with the state of the art and have also been produced in a very short time, it cannot claim to be exhaustive.